Jack-Kemp/dmt/examples/README.md

 	make

-Now if it makes successfully you can run using (on a test node!):
+Now if it makes successfully you can run using (on a test node if you can get it to work -- they fail to run anything at all for me):

+	export OMP_NUM_THREADS=1 # or number of threads desired.

 	./xyz xyz_example_input_params.txt

-The output should go into ./out.
+If you haven't changed the input parameters, the output should go into ./out.
 The python notebook Analysis.ipynb has an example of how you can read in and plot this output data.

 # Submitting to the cluster #

-The python script submit.py can sumbit to Odyssey.
+The python script submit.py can submit to Odyssey.
 Usage:

 	python submit.py ./xyz xyz_example_input_params.txt